 Yellow-Rumped Warbler (Setophaga coronata)

-Look for discontinuous patches of yellow, including at under each wing.
+Look for discontinuous patches of yellow, including at each wing.
 The bright yellow rump is a great clue if you see it—but as the image to the left shows, if the wings are clapped shut over the rump you're out of luck.

 Here's an example of the yellow rump peeking through.
 To see a larger version, on Pinterest, click on the photo.
 By the way, when using my eyeballs I've never seen yellow on the crowns of females, even though guidebooks show that feature.
 Instead I've seen it (sometimes) when I look at my photos.